runtipi/runtipi-appstore/apps/ryot/metadata/description.md

 ## 💻 Demo

-You can use the demo instance hosted on [Fly.io](https://ryot.fly.dev).
-Login and register with the username `demo` and password `demo-password`.
+You can use the [demo instance](https://demo.ryot.io/_s/acl_QQ7Bb9JvtOrj).
 This instance is automatically deployed from the latest release.

 **NOTE**: The data in this instance can be deleted randomly.